Mars rover fined for non-essential travel - The Beaverton

 “I can’t believe Perseverance went to Mars in a direct violation of the laws that keep us all safe,” she said, shaking her head.
 “It knew that all non-essential space vacations were to remain within the state borders, but obviously it just thinks rules are for lesser robots.”

-“The worst thing is that it entered Mars’ atmosphere without a negative PCR test,” she admitted, growing on her face.
+“The worst thing is that it entered Mars’ atmosphere without a negative PCR test,” she admitted, fear growing on her face.
 “What if it brings to Mars?
 We’re going to have to move on to Venus and hope we don’t screw that one up, too.”

 At press time, Perseverance had just sent another selfie, this time with the Curiosity Rover, leading to worldwide outrage that the two vehicles were clearly not standing six feet apart.